 "Where did you get the money to finance this start-up?"

 "From various venture capital resources.
-Thanks to our success, we have paid off all our start-up loans and are now debt-free."
+Thanks to our success, we have paid off our start-up loans and are now debt-free."

 "I'm sure you did.
 We could get a search warrant drawn up for your Chicago Cyber Engineering building.
 Come have a look, so to speak."

-Bisha laughed, then fastened his penetrating stare at Commander DiMarco..
+Bisha laughed, then fastened his penetrating stare at Commander DiMarco.

 "There is no need for a warrant.
 You are welcome to visit our facility at any time.
-I will authorize my staff to cooperate fully, let you sit at any computer terminal, review any file.
-We'll show you any room, any file case, any storage box we have.
+I will authorize my staff to cooperate fully, let you sit at any computer terminal, and review any file.
+We'll show you any room, file case, or storage box we have.
 We are a legitimate business, Commander, and we have nothing to hide.
-Show up anytime, you'll see."
+Show up anytime.
+You'll see."

 "I'm sure we will," Commander Gerszewski said.
 "Officer Parker, please escort these gentlemen to the Precinct entrance.
 Thank you, Mr. Bisha and Mr. Appleton.
 That will be all for now."

-As Bisha rose to leave, he gave a sinister stare to Commander DiMarco.
+As Bisha rose to leave, he gave a baleful stare to Commander DiMarco.
 After they had left, Commander Gerszewski addressed the group.
 "Well now.
 I'd say that they were as suspicious of us as we were of them."

-"He could be the real mob boss, Walt, not the perp we have in custody,” said Special Agent Marecki."
+"He could be the real mob boss, Walt, not the perp we have in custody,” said Special Agent Marecki.

 “You may be right.

-"I agree, Pete.
-Agent Marecki, could the FBI do a faster investigation of Bisha's business than we?"

-"I'll talk to Special Agent in Charge Mason about it; I'm sure he will authorize a Langley full-court press on this one."

-"OK, guys, let's get to work."
+OK, guys, let's get to work."

 Meet the Press